Grumman E-2 Hawkeye: E-2A and E-2B Hawkeye

 In 1956, the U.S. Navy developed a requirement for an AEW aircraft where its data could be integrated into the Naval Tactical Data System aboard the Navy's ships, with a design from Grumman being selected to meet this requirement in March 1957.
 Its design, initially designated W2F-1, but later redesignated the E-2A Hawkeye, was the first carrier plane that had been designed from its wheels up as an AEW and command-and-control airplane.
 The design engineers at Grumman faced immense challenges, including the requirement that the aircraft be able to operate from the older modified s.
 These vessels were built during World War II and were smaller than modern carriers, being later modified to allow them to operate jet aircraft.
-Consequently, various height, weight, and length restrictions had to be factored into the E-2A design, resulting in some handling characteristics that were less than ideal.
+Consequently, height, weight, and length restrictions had to be factored into the E-2A design, resulting in some handling characteristics that were less than ideal.
 However, the E-2A never operated from the modified Essex-class carriers.